canlang/IPIN2014_DummyLocalizer/README.md

-**Dummy Localizer ** is a dummy location generator just for test and customise your own positioning application.
-It helps you attach your positioning system with IPIN'14 logging application.
+Two apps are prepared for the IPIN2014 competitors: one is a logging app to collect the estimated location information from positioning systems, and the other one is a dummy app to send an empty location data to the logging app via bluetooth communications.
+Here, the **dummy app.**(dummy localizer) generates empty locations just for test and to be refered by competitors own positioning systems.
+The competitors positioning systems are supposed to send their estimated location information to the logging app in the same way as the dummy app does.
+The IPIN2014 common library have been prepared to support this.

-## Features
+## Major features

-* Contain IPIN'14 Competition Common Library : `libs/ipin2014_common.jar`
+* IPIN'14 competition common library : `libs/ipin2014_common.jar`
-* 1:1 Bluetooh Data Communication
+* 1:1 Bluetooth data communication
-* Zero Coordinates Output Generation
+* Empty location output generation
-* Sending the Output to Logging Application
+* Sending the output to the logging app

-## Logging Application Workflow
+## The connections between the apps and a positioning system
 ![workflow](https://cloud.githubusercontent.com/assets/420433/4607778/6fb7eb8c-525f-11e4-9b2f-5ad41e4068ac.png)

 ## Demos